 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service—keeping your site clean.
-Pure asphalt roof tear-offs stay on our standard, simplified lines for your easier project management.
+When projects mix shingle debris with framing or sheathing offcuts, we route the container to our standard C&D debris service—keeping your site clean and compliant.
+Pure asphalt tear-offs run on a separate line to maximize efficiency for your job.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition